 But, the result of the pair's mutual doom obsession – twisted by their own forward-thinking extreme impulses – Forest Of Equilibrium remains truly a unique, pivotal recording.

 Guns N’ Roses - Use Your Illusion I & II

 By their release in September 1991, both volumes of Guns N’ Roses (opens in new tab)’ Use Your Illusion (opens in new tab) had become the most anticipated follow-up to a debut that our fuddled old minds can recall.

 Typical of being the biggest band in the world, Guns N’ Roses went for it in a major way.
 Some might say too much, for the overblown nature of Use Your Illusion went some way to alienating people against the band – though that wasn't a difficult feat in Axl Rose’s case.

-If the first disc showed a band ripping hard between what they were best at (bluesy hard rock) and what their singer wanted (Elton John meets Queen), the second of the two releases (AKA the blue and purple one) might not have rocked as hard, but its variety proved it had its very own spicy life.
+If the first disc showed a band ripping hard between what they were best at (bluesy hard rock) and what their singer wanted (Elton John (opens in new tab) meets Queen (opens in new tab)), the second of the two releases (AKA the blue and purple one) might not have rocked as hard, but its variety proved it had its very own spicy life.

 From both volumes one could create a killer album – possibly to rival the debut – but both of these were bloody brilliant on their own.